A kernel-derived orthogonal basis for spectral functions from Euclidean correlators: Summary

 \section{Summary}

 In this work, we have introduced a systematic framework to analyze spectral functions using an orthogonal functional basis derived directly from the kernel of Euclidean two-point correlation functions.
-By differentiating and partially integrating the Euclidean correlator over restricted time intervals, we constructed a set of lattice-accessible constraints and associated basis functions that decay exponentially at large frequencies.
-These functions can be reorganized into an orthogonal basis with respect to which the spectral function divided by frequency can be approximated in a controlled expansion.
+From the Euclidean correlator and its derivatives, we constructed a set of lattice-accessible constraints and associated basis functions that decay exponentially at large frequencies.
+These functions can be reorganized into an orthogonal basis within which the spectral function divided by frequency can be approximated in a controlled expansion.

 We have illustrated the properties of this expansion using several model spectral functions under idealized conditions.
-The results demonstrate that global features of spectral functions, as well as low-energy quantities such as transport coefficients, can be reproduced with good accuracy using only a limited number of basis elements even when the spectral function exhibits rapid oscillatory behavior.
-It is also important to recall that the analysis remains the same even for the spectral function with a finite momentum.
+The results demonstrate that global features of spectral functions, as well as low-energy quantities such as transport coefficients, can be reproduced with good accuracy using only a limited number of basis elements, even when the spectral function exhibits rapid oscillatory behavior.
+It is also important to note that the analysis remains unchanged for spectral functions at finite momentum.
 At the same time, the analysis reveals inherent numerical challenges arising from the exponentially decreasing eigenvalues, which amplify the sensitivity to statistical and systematic uncertainties in practical applications.

-For these reasons, the present framework is not intended as a stand-alone method for the direct reconstruction of detailed spectral functions from lattice data.
+For these reasons, the present framework is not intended to serve as a stand-alone method for the direct reconstruction of detailed spectral functions from lattice data.
 Instead, it should be viewed as a diagnostic and preprocessing tool that extracts robust, kernel-determined information from Euclidean correlators.
 Potential applications include testing spectral ans\"atze, providing physically motivated constraints, or supplying controlled input to more elaborate reconstruction approaches such as Bayesian or regularized inversion methods.